Luxafor Introduces Active Noise Cancelling Headphones

 Certain levels of noise can incapacitate a person’s ability to concentrate on a particular task, thereby leading to a stress response.
-It becomes harder to focus and in the long term it can have an effect on health.
+It becomes harder to focus and in the long term, it can have an effect on health.

-Prolonged exposure to noise reduces office workers’ motivation to persist at a difficult task.
+Prolonged exposure to noise reduces office workers’ motivation to persist in a difficult task.
 These effects can have serious consequences in the workplace where employees and organizations are expected to compete in a rapidly changing environment.

 Solving noise issues in workplaces isn’t easy.
 Four walls and a door don’t necessarily make for good acoustics.
-But there are other ways to cancel out the chaos and make noise-free work environment.
+But there are other ways to cancel out the chaos and make a noise-free work environment.

 In response to the environmental sounds they detect, they emit a sound wave that essentially waves in the opposite direction, neutralizing the noise rather than masking it.
 You can play your favorite music without disturbing background sounds.
 Or just enjoy the silence.